Costa Rica Digital Nomad Visa Guide (2024)

 Costa Rica digital nomad visa

 What Costa Rica needed after the pandemic was to take advantage of the work-from-home momentum.
-According to some reports, more than 40.7 million people in the American workforce are expected to become fully remote by 2025.
+Around 49% of Gen Zs and 45% of Millennials currently have the option to work remotely at least some of the time, according to Pumble’s Remote Work Statistics.
 That’s a lot of potential digital nomads who might find Costa Rica an attractive destination.

 However, they might also go elsewhere.
-So, in order to attract them, Costa Rica needed something more enticing than the rentista visa.
+So, to attract them, Costa Rica needed something more enticing than the rentista visa.

 And so, a new visa was born.